AceBurgundy/Bawasa-Automated-Water-Billing-System/README.md

-# 💧 BAWASA Water Billing Management System
+# 💧 BAWASA Automated Water Billing Management System

 **BAWASA** (*Barangay Water System Administration*) is a cross-platform desktop application built with **Electron**, designed to streamline water billing operations for local barangays in the Philippines.